Krapar - Գրաբար - Classical Armenian

 Endings

-Note that the second person plural forms are the same as those of the Aorist Indicative.
-Variations to these endings are outlined further below.
+• The second person plural forms are the same as those of the Aorist Indicative.

 Type -Vց Root